jonathanolson/slither/notes/patterns.md

       - Prevent combinations where... a face isn't included but all of its neighbors are? (or perhaps... if all its vertices are included, include it?)
 THINK
       - Slowly iterate adding more faces.
 IF we reach a null face (exterior) of our demo board... do we exit?
 NO, presumably keep going
       - This will create "generations" of faces
+    - Canonicalize:
+      - Find the vertex permutation that gives us the lexicographically smallest order of states.
+      - Then we can use equality to check isomorphism (and we can store this in a hash table)
     - FaceRule application to:
       - A puzzle (with a board)
       - A FaceRule state(!) so we can directly see what rules "dominate" others, and construct a minimal set of rules.
+        - OR... we just have things create a matching puzzle (board+state), and then apply to that board?
+          - Padding is complicated.... nah
+        - Yeah, just find subgraph isomorphisms and check?
+    - Matching:
+      - Similar to induced subgraph isomorphism.
     - For viz, we search for possible occurrences in a tiling (there might be a good number, can we enumerate?)
       - See where it applies, cut faces too far from the pattern (or create a grid view around it, and clip)
+    - If rules have isomorphic topologies, check these (multiple?) isomorphisms to see if they are isomorphic rules(!)
+    - "FlexBoard" should be memoized, so that we can store computed automorphisms (and subgraph isomorphisms)

 Have consistent geometry for now (for storing/representing rules) - WILL have the ability to generalize later